eastgenomics/eggd_samtools_flagstat/Readme.md

 ## What are typical use cases for this app?
-This app should be executed to calculate Quality Control statics related to reads in .bam files.
+This app should be executed to calculate Quality Control statistics related to reads in .bam files.

 ## What are the inputs?
 The app requires a BAM file (.bam), and a corresponding index file (bam.bai).